-Over the past twelve months, the Company has continued to expand the production capacity of its pilot plant located in Hermosillo, Sonora, Mexico.
-Metallurgical optimization is ongoing, comprising flow sheet improvements and chemical reagent optimization, plus ongoing operator training.
+During the period, the Company has continued to expand the production capacity of its pilot plant located in Hermosillo, Sonora, Mexico.
+Metallurgical optimisation is ongoing, comprising flow sheet improvements and chemical reagent optimisation, plus ongoing operator training.

 Over the next twelve months the Company will continue a recruitment campaign of engineers and operators in order to maintain the plant in continuous operation and to gain expertise in those processes that require supervision and monitoring for optimisation and quality control.
 To date, the plant has operated continuously on the beneficiation and hydro-metallurgical processes.
 This investment in people and training is expected to provide significant operational and quality control benefits once commissioning of the full scale lithium carbonate plant commences.
-Over the next 12 months, the Company has budgeted to spend an aggregate of approximately US\$3.0 million on the pilot plant.